It always seem like there are too many writing ideas or not enough.

 Luckily, ideas for writing a story are all around you.
 As long as you can force yourself to get focused, you should easily be able to overcome a bout of writer’s block.

 1. Start with a character.
 Don’t worry about the story yet.
 Make a character sketch.
 Don’t think about whether the character is a hero, a villain, or some secondary character.
 Start with the character’s name, age, and occupation.
 Then describe the character’s personality, beliefs, and backstory.
+What does the character want?
+What is standing in their way?
 See if a story emerges.

 3. Brainstorm with a mapping technique.
 What happens when you’re in the middle of writing a story and find yourself at a standstill?
 This recently happened to me: I didn’t know what my character should do next.
 I fretted about it for a few days, and then I made a list of all the possibilities — all the choices she could make.
 Then I stepped away from the list.
 In the hours that followed, one of those ideas stuck with me.
 That’s the one I went with.

 4. Cull ideas from your own life.
 If all you need is a story starter, look back on your own life.
 After you graduated high school, did you think about spending a year hiking around Europe but instead got a job and went to college?
 Is there someone in your past, someone you almost married, but didn’t?
 A job you were offered but turned down?
 An invitation you declined?
 Use the crossroads from your past as a starting point for a story.
-Bonus tip: you can do this with other people’s lives too.
-Remember that story your grandma told you about how she won a dance contest when she was a teenager?
+Bonus tip: Remember that story your grandma told you about how she won a dance contest when she was a teenager?
 Start with that!

 5. Write outside the story.
 Forget about story and plot.
 Just write something, anything.
 You can start with a scene, a character, or a situation.
 Maybe what you write will become backstory or maybe it will be the epilogue.
 Maybe some tangent will carry you into a new story that you want to fully realize.